sauravraghuvanshi/100-Days-of-Azure/README.md

   * We need to ensure each user that needs to use Azure AD Privileged Identity management is assigned an Azure AD Premium P2 license
   * To start using Azure AD Privileged Identity management, first ensure to login as the Global Administrator
   * Go to the Azure AD Privileged Identity Mangement service
+  * Consent to using Privileged Identity Mangement
+  * We will then be requested to carry out multifactor authentication